 Compound’s 721 Exchange Program refers to a transaction structure that is widely used in the REIT industry and has been since 1992 (commonly called an "UPREIT.")
-The 721 Exchange allows property owners to convert their real estate holdings into an interest in publicly traded REIT.
+The 721 Exchange allows property owners to convert their real estate holdings into an interest in a publicly traded REIT.
 This structure offers an attractive tax-deferred exit to owners facing a significant taxable gain on sale due to a low tax basis.
 This offers similar tax-deferral benefits to a 1031 exchange, but with the added bonus of liquidity.
 Owners receive units convertible into shares and then can sell the shares individually over time.

 Sign up to learn more about our products and to receive our research reports.

 Provides a viable tax deferral/avoidance exit strategy to property owners facing significant capital gains tax liabilities on the sale of appreciated property.

 Diversification of real estate holdings.
 Own a portfolio of assets instead of only one.